 Participation in this research project involves two parts.

 Part 1: Measures of resilience and risk for mental health challenges

 You will be asked to complete several questionnaires developed to measure different personality traits, as well as the occurrence, frequency, and intensity of experiences and symptoms related to mental health conditions (e.g. anxiety, insomnia, low mood, body image concerns, substance use), as typically experienced in people who are not receiving extensive mental health treatment.
 For example, you may have felt low in mood or a little anxious at times, without seeing a doctor about it.
 We are interested in hearing about these experiences.
 Each question asks you to indicate the frequency or intensity with which you experienced a thought, feeling, or behaviour either typically or during a specific period (e.g. past 2 weeks).
 These questionnaires will take you approximately 90 minutes to complete, and are completed online using your mobile phone, tablet, laptop or desktop computer.
 You can complete these questionnaires over multiple sessions within the same 14-day period.

 Part 2 (optional): Daily experience sampling survey

 For this part of the study we are interested in how people’s mood and stress levels change from day to day, the length and quality of their sleep, as well as their intake of alcohol and other drugs/medications.
 These daily fluctuations may be important indicators of resilience to versus risk for mental health challenges.
-The daily experience sampling survey takes 2 minutes and is completed every day for 28 days at 7:00 pm, via a link sent to your phone via SMS.
-Alternatively, if you do not have a mobile phone the link will be sent to you via email.
+The daily experience sampling survey takes 2 minutes and is completed every day for 28 days anytime between 7:00 pm and 11.59 pm via a link sent to your phone via SMS.
+Alternatively, if you do not have a mobile phone the link can be sent to you via email.